 In the mornings, as you and your partner are about to go your respective ways for the day, ask about their plans for the day ahead.
 Find out one noteworthy thing they have planned.
 (If you don’t live with your partner this can also be done over social media).

 Then, when you catch up at the end of the day remember to ask questions about how it went.
 Show that you remembered.
 Show that you are more interested in keeping up with the events in their life than the Kardashians.
 And when they answer you make sure you listen as if nothing else matters.

 Enhance Your Love Map

 Your ‘love map’ describes how much you actually know about your partner.
 We all like to feel appreciated and understood.
 We all like to know we are harder to replace than a set of used golf clubs.
 So how well do you actually know your partner?
-How would you go being tested on your partner’s favourite music, or favourite movie, their dreams for the future, favourite interests and favourite people?
+How would you go being tested on your partner’s favorite music, or favorite movie, their dreams for the future, favorite interests and favorite people?
 Start by learning more about their likes and dislikes.

 Think of the most important person in your life.
 Each week try to find out something new about them.
 For example…

 - What is their favorite song or TV show?

 - What is the biggest problem they are they currently facing?

 - Which relatives do they like or dislike most?

 - What is the best or the worst thing that happened in their childhood?